The Supreme Court rejects a nationwide opioid settlement with OxyContin maker Purdue Pharma

 The high court had put the settlement on hold last summer, in response to objections from the Biden administration.

+It's unclear what happens next, though people involved in the case said they expect talks to resume.
+The members of the Sackler family branches who own Purdue suggested they’ll return to negotiations.

+“The unfortunate reality is that the alternative is costly and chaotic legal proceedings in courtrooms across the country,” they said in a statement.
+“While we are confident that we would prevail in any future litigation given the profound misrepresentations about our families and the opioid crisis, we continue to believe that a swift negotiated agreement to provide billions of dollars for people and communities in need is the best way forward.”

-“Today’s Supreme Court ruling marks a major setback for the families who lost loved ones to overdose and for those still struggling with addiction,” Edward Neiger, a lawyer representing more than 60,000 overdose victims, said in a statement.
+Edward Neiger, a lawyer representing more than 60,000 overdose victims, called the decision a major setback.

 An opponent of the settlement praised the outcome.